fruityai/plugins/README.md

 }
 ```

 If you don't see the functionality you need in `Context`, please email us at hey@fruity.ai.

-We would love to hear from you.
+We would love to hear from you!